HR Summit Perth

 profiles.
 Talent communities allow a two-way communication between company and individual that can eventually lead to employment.

 For Bowker, talent communities offer a move back to a “more humanised candidate experience” with the additional benefit of technology.
-It also creates a community of pre-screened ‘next in line’ hires and enables more efficient, proactive, personalised recruitment
+It also creates a community of pre-screened ‘next in line’ hires and enables more efficient, proactive, personalised recruitment at lower cost.

 Talent communities, Bowker believes, require an engagement strategy to nurture relationships and build brand loyalty.
 Another advantage is the elimination or reduction of inefficiencies in the application tracking system and in job advertisement processes.